Nicolas-Wille/Data_Science_II_Project/README.md

 ### Useful links:

+Link to the cloud deployment of our model: https://www.wolframcloud.com/obj/nicolas.wille/WebServices/FormJasNico

 Link to the YouTube video that explains the processing of the data from the GAEZ v4 data portal to ArcGIS Pro: https://youtu.be/7cXfD_EseWQ

-Link to the cloud deployment of our model: https://www.wolframcloud.com/obj/nicolas.wille/WebServices/FormJasNico

-Link to the YouTube video that explains our notebook: https://www.youtube.com/watch?v=6MVsSD8PegA
+Link to the YouTube video that explains our Wolfram Mathematica notebook: https://www.youtube.com/watch?v=n7YH2FatplA

-Link to our Wolfram Mathematica notebook: